rvellozo/ldap-bulk-importer/README.md

 <img src="/src/main/resources/img/ldap-server.png">

 # Notes
-* Active Directory
+* Once the Alfresco LDAP sync is completed, if you need to login with one of the synchronized users:
-  * Users are created without password, if needing to log in Alfresco, reset the user password at Active Directory level then trigger Alfresco     LDAP sync
+** For OpenLDAP use password 'secret', see application.properties file ** For Active Directory, users were created without password, reset the user password at Active Directory level then trigger Alfresco     LDAP sync.